 In most jurisdictions, a property owner will be held strictly liable for any injuries to a child due to an attractive nuisance.
 This means that the mere fact an injury occurred is sufficient to establish the property owner’s liability for damages.
 In such cases, the damages awarded have been known to reach into the millions of dollars.
 Responsibilities of property owners

 Generally, a property owner does not owe a duty to a trespasser.
 With that said, property owners do have a duty to maintain their property in a “state of repair” that will reduce the possibility that a visitor, or even a trespasser, could suffer an injury while on that property.
-A property owner may, however, take any reasonable action to prevent trespassing and/or protect a property from damage by trespassers so long as that action is not intended to deliberately cause a bodily harm or some other injury.
+A property owner may, however, take any reasonable action to prevent trespassing and/or protect a property from damage by trespassers so long as that action is not intended to deliberately cause bodily harm or some other injury.
 When in doubt, ask an attorney!

-Property law, and what legally constitutes trespass, is a topic that is often unfamiliar to the typical property owner.
+Property law, and what legally constitutes a trespass, is a topic that is often unfamiliar to the typical property owner.
 For this reason alone, if a question arises concerning trespass, it is always best to consult with an attorney who is familiar with the local and state laws regarding the rights of property owners.